Field Research Studies (BIOL380/680)

 The research

-Our work is invested in how seasonal patterns can shape animal coloration and behavior in natural environments.
+Our work involves how seasonal patterns shape animal coloration and behavior in natural environments.
 This has allowed us to study the beautiful pigmentation patterns of sunfish variants (bluegill, pumpkinseed, red-ear) and their “dramatic” social lives.
 Sunfish males possess alternative reproductive tactics that take the form of territorial males and sneaker males that have discrete differences in color and strategies to fertilize eggs.
 Whereas territorial males form middens to guard their fertilized eggs until they are free swimming fry, sneaker males will show up for a fraction of a second during courtship to fertilize clutches of newly dropped eggs.
 These eggs are also subject to raids from other fish of the same and different species (See video below).
 We aim to resolve these behavioral differences within neural substrates and the molecular changes within those neural substrates.
-The ultimate goal is to situate and link these changes within the context of a dynamic sociophysical environment.
+The ultimate goal is to situate and link these changes within a dynamic sociophysical environment.

 The expectation